frontity/api-reference/docs-api/frontity-packages/features-packages/wp-comments.md

 ![](../../.gitbook/assets/handler-comments-id.png)

 {% hint style="info" %}
-Have a look at this [diagram](https://excalidraw.com/#json=6489116225044480,z_EpwQgSmtB5DyqfPbce_Q) to learn more about this
+Take a look at this [diagram](https://excalidraw.com/#json=6489116225044480,z_EpwQgSmtB5DyqfPbce_Q) to learn more about this.
 {% endhint %}

 ### Sending new comments for a post

-Every post with a comments' form (to send comments) will use `state.comments.forms[postId]` to store the data of the comment and the submission status
+Every post with a comments form (to send comments) will use `state.comments.forms[postId]` to store the data of the comment and the submission status.

-The data at `state.comments.forms[postId]` can be updated through the action `actions.comments.updateFields()`
+The data at `state.comments.forms[postId]` can be updated through the action `actions.comments.updateFields()`.

 ```js
 >> frontity.actions.comments.updateFields(60, {